 EcoCash is a mobile payment solution that serves Econet customers in Zimbabwe.
-In this guide, you will discover a detailed list of all EcoCash charges, fees, rates, and tariffs in 2020.
+In this guide, you will discover a detailed list of all EcoCash charges, fees, rates, and tariffs.

 EcoCash Tariffs and Limits